How to digitise your artwork: photography and scanning

 - Always shoot at the highest resolution possible for your camera, as you can always reduce the size later.

 - Get creative with the angles and crops here — try to portray the material and texture of the work if that’s important.
 You may need to come in at an angle to show this kind of detail, and might benefit from using a macro lens if you have one.

 - Ensure your lighting and colour balance is in keeping with your main image — you don’t want it to seem like two completely different pieces of work.

 - Context shots could involve the work installed in situ, for example, or within your studio to indicate scale.

 Scanning smaller scale works

 For certain types of work, such as printmaking or collage, the detail in the work can be extremely important.
 Therefore, without a macro lens, you might struggle to capture the intricacies through photography alone.
-Here is where a high resolution scan can come in really useful, by using a good quality flatbed scanner.
+Here is where a high-resolution scan can be useful, by using a good-quality flatbed scanner.
 If you don’t want to buy your own, you can often find places that let you hire them for a short period of time.
-The Print Space in London offer this service based on 15 minute sessions.
+The Print Space in London offers this service.
 However, if you are planning on doing this regularly, you might want to invest in one for yourself.
 Here are some notes on scanning:

-- Most scanners for home use will go up to A4 size, whereas more professional scanners will go up to A3.
-Scanners larger than this are quite hard to find, so at this point you may need to photograph your work, or potentially scan the work in sections and stitch together later (see our last article on this subject for more details).
+- Most scanners for home use will go up to A4 size, whereas professional scanners will go up to A3.
+Scanners larger than this are hard to find, so at this point you may need to photograph your work, or potentially scan the work in sections and stitch together later.

 - When using the scanner, always clean the glass first!
 You might not notice a smudge until you’ve scanned 10 images, which could take a lot of time to eradicate in your post-production phase.